user24/jqlite/README.md

 Rationale: a lot of the time, you're only using 5% of jQuery.
 Why bother with the rest?

 Real reason: it's often quicker to replace jQuery-dependent code with jqlite-dependent code, instead of actually converting to pure vanilla JS.
 Plus some of jQuery's helper methods are genuinely helpful and easier than vanilla JS.
+Also, the code for jqlite is a lot easier to understand than jQuery, so if you're looking for a "vanilla JS equivalent of jQuery's foo function", this might be a better starting point than diving into jQuery's code.

 $$ supports basic chaining, so e.g. $$('.someClass').$filter(':visible').on('keypress', fn).val('foo') works.